 Belleville springs are designed to function very similarly to other springs, such as coil springs.
 However, their physical appearance differs from that of a coil spring.
 Belleville springs are generally flat, like that of a washer, but are classified as conical springs, since their centers are raised, which creates a cone.
 This cone shape is what gives a Belleville spring its heavy-duty strength.
-In contrast, a coil spring are typically comprised of coiled metal and are components which create energy when the ends are pushed together.
+In contrast, coil springs are typically comprised of coiled metal and are components which create energy when the ends are pushed together.
 They are commonly used in applications that require a shock absorber, such as a mattress and a bike or car shock.

-Choosing a Belleville Washer Spring
+Choosing a Belleville Spring Washer

 A Belleville washer applies uniform pressure to connections instead of at a single point.
 With Belleville washers, there is a wide variety in load, deflection, size, coating, and applications.
 There are three factors that should be considered before choosing a Belleville washer, these include: